 That said, spend some time trying it out if you have a spare server — you can use it with a Virtual Machine within many existing NAS models running DSM 6 — or wait and make the migration when you know for sure you’re ready.
 Patience is a virtue.

-One thing is for sure: It’ll be years before you need to completely ditch DSM 6.2, which itself is still an excellent operating system.
+One thing is for sure: It’ll be years before you need to ditch altogether DSM 6.2, which itself is still an excellent operating system.
 Synology will support the old OS for the rest of existing NAS servers’ life — some of them don’t even support DSM 7.0 at all.